ddigiorg/pattern-sequence-predictor/README.md

 #### Step 2

 Once DM has a set of neuron activations, "Column Winners", the algorithm searches its "Pattern Memory" to see if "Column Winners" exists.
 If it doesn't exist DM adds the SDR to its Pattern Memory(see learning).
-If "Column Winners" exists in "Pattern Memories" then the index where it exists is called the "Spatial Encoding", a single integer value representing the observed input.
+If "Column Winners" exists in "Pattern Memories" then the index where it exists is called the "Pattern", a single integer value representing the observed input.

 ![alt tag](https://raw.githubusercontent.com/ddigiorg/neuroowl.github.io/master/images/technology/divination_machine/spatial_encoding_figure_2.png)